Key Points:

 While the check-in process at Caesars resorts is typically quick, this one was frustrating.
 Usually, guests have the option to either wait in line for a person or opt to use a self-serve kiosk to get their room keys.
 I’m typically able to skip the line and opt for a kiosk, allowing me to breeze through the process in minutes.

-My experience at Flamingo was a touch more challenging, in part, because they have moved to an all-kiosk check-in experience.
 While I’ve always been a fan of self-serve kiosks, it was evident that many guests were unfamiliar with the process, which caused delays.
 Significant delays.

-Inside Flamingo’s Premium Room
+Inside Flamingo’s Studio Suite

 On the way up to the room, I snapped a few pictures of the elevator lobby and the hotel hallway.
 I feel that the condition of common areas typically hints at what you’ll find in the room.